gershnik/wsdd-native/config/metadata/README.md

 * [Devices Profile for Web Services][wsdp] - a horribly formatted obscure spec that leaves many questions unanswered
 * [PnPX: Plug and Play Extensions for Windows][pnpx] - (**warning: .doc file**).
 A very old spec that seems to exist only as a Word document.
 This sheds some light on `pnpx` stuff that can be used in metadata.
-* [MS-PBSD][ms-pbsd] - see especially "Section 3: Structure Examples" there.
+* [\[MS-PBSD\]: Publication Services Data Structure][ms-pbsd] - see especially "Section 3: Structure Examples" there.
 This describes the metadata for an SMB server.
+* [\[MS-DPWSRP\]: Devices Profile for Web Services (DPWS): Shared Resource Publishing Data Structure][ms-dpwsrp] - explains the bizarre "not quite base-64" data is in the "Structure Examples" above
+* [Container IDs for DPWS Devices][cont-id] - explains how multiple devices can be grouped into "containers"
+* [Device Metadata Retrieval Client][metadata-retrieval] - indirectly explains how Windows looks up more information about devices including device-specific icons etc. Unfortunately it seems that there is no way to specify an icon via WS-Discovery, you need to register extra device metadata with Microsoft and refer to it by device ID.
+* [WS-Discovery mobile printing support][wsdd-print] - an example of how printers should expose themselves via WS-Discovery